Analysis of Unitarity in Conformal Quantum Gravity: Unitarity

-We can express these components in terms of time-ordered correlation functions by means of the LSZ reduction formula, which requires us to invert the oscillator decompositions and express our creation and annihilation operators in terms of the (physical) Heisenberg fields.
+We can express the matrix elements $S_{\beta\alpha}$ in terms of time-ordered correlation functions by means of the LSZ reduction formula, which requires us to invert the oscillator decompositions and express our creation and annihilation operators in terms of the (physical) Heisenberg fields.
 Using (\ref{hdecomp},\,\ref{Hdecomp}) and (\ref{hpols},\,\ref{Hpols}), these fields may be fully decomposed as

 where the ``$\cdots$'' represent the unphysical contributions from the quartet constituents as well as contributions from $\aop{A}{\lambda}(\bm p)$ which may all be neglected since these terms do not contribute to transverse $H$-$h$ scattering events.
-Using (\ref{PhihatDef}) and that $\poltd{\lambda}_{\alpha\beta}\polt{\lambda}^{\alpha\beta}=1$, the inverses of these decompositions are found to be
+Using (\ref{PhihatDef}) and that $\poltd{\lambda}_{\alpha\beta}\polt{\lambda'}^{\alpha\beta}=\delta_{\lambda\lambda'}$, the inverses of these decompositions are found to be\footnote{A similar situation appears in the system of the NL field and the would-be Goldstone boson in spontaneously broken Yang-Mills theory \cite{Kugo1979a}.}

 We then appeal to the fundamental theorem of calculus,